NVIDIA Developer Zone

 When developing massively parallel applications on the GPU, you need a debugger capable of handling thousands of threads running simultaneously on each GPU in the system.
 CUDA-GDB delivers a seamless debugging experience that allows you to debug both the CPU and GPU portions of your application simultaneously.

 If you already use GDB to debug your CPU application then getting started with CUDA-GDB involves learning just a few additional debugger commands.
 Just like GDB, CUDA-GDB provides a console-based debugging interface you can use from the command line on your local system or any remote system on which you have Telnet or SSH access.
-If you prefer debugging with a GUI frontend, CUDA-GDB also supports integration with DDD and EMACS.
+If you prefer debugging with a GUI frontend, CUDA-GDB also supports integration with DDD, EMACS, Nsight Eclipse Edition or the new Nsight Visual Studio Code Edition

 CUDA-GDB Feature Set Overview

 CUDA-GDB supports debugging of both 32 and 64-bit CUDA C/C++ applications.
 It provides full control over the execution of the CUDA application including breakpoints and single-stepping.
 You can examine variables, read/write memory and registers and inspect the GPU state when the application is suspended.
-Third party developers can leverage CUDA-GDB powerful features using the CUDA Tools SDK , which can be downloaded from the latest CUDA Toolkit page
+Third party developers can leverage CUDA-GDB powerful features directly, see CUDA Samples, which can be downloaded with the latest CUDA Toolkit .

 > Debug CUDA C and C++ applications directly on the GPU

-> Simultaneously debug threads on the CPU and thousands of threads executing in parallel on one or more GPUs
+> Simultaneously debug on the CPU and more GPUs

 > Debug at either high-level C/C++ source or low-level GPU assembly